Table of Contents

 Manually compiled on Windows with SAIL_COMBINE_CODECS=OFF (the default)

-in config.h
+SAIL_CODECS_PATHin config.h

 Manually compiled on Unix (including macOS) SAIL_COMBINE_CODECS=OFF (the default)

-environment variable- Hardcoded
+SAIL_CODECS_PATHenvironment variable- Hardcoded

-in config.h
+SAIL_CODECS_PATHin config.h

-is added to LD_LIBRARY_PATH
+<FOUND PATH>/lib is added to LD_LIBRARY_PATH.

-On all platforms, SAIL_THIRD_PARTY_CODECS_PATH
+On all platforms, if SAIL_THIRD_PARTY_CODECS_PATH is enabled in CMake (the default), the

 How can I point SAIL to my custom codecs?

-enabled (the default), you can set
+If SAIL_THIRD_PARTY_CODECS_PATH is enabled in CMake (the default), set the

-environment variable to a list of ';'-separated paths
+SAIL_THIRD_PARTY_CODECS_PATH environment variable to a list of ';'-separated paths

 containing your custom SAIL codecs.

-On Windows, sail.dll location
+On Windows, only the sail.dll location and SAIL_THIRD_PARTY_CODECS_PATH/lib are searched

-is added to LD_LIBRARY_PATH
+On other platforms, SAIL_THIRD_PARTY_CODECS_PATH/lib is added to LD_LIBRARY_PATH.

 I'd like to reorganize the standard SAIL folder layout on Windows (for standalone build or bundle)

-setting the SAIL_CODECS_PATH
+setting the SAIL_CODECS_PATH environment variable.

 Describe the memory management techniques implemented in SAIL